Maria Karlsson (footballer, born 1983)

-Maria Karlsson (born 14 May 1983) is a Swedish footballer who played for Linköpings FC in the Swedish Damallsvenskan.
-She can play both defender and midfielder and she was a member of Sweden women's national football team.
+Maria Karlsson (born 14 May 1983) is a Swedish former footballer who played for Linköpings FC of the Swedish Damallsvenskan.
+She could play as both a defender and midfielder and she was a member of the Sweden women's national football team.

+Club career

-At Linköpings Karlsson was known as Maria "Mia" Karlsson, due to the presence of younger team–mate and namesake Maria "Kalle" Karlsson.
+At Linköpings Karlsson was known as Maria "Mia" Karlsson, due to the presence of younger team-mate and namesake Maria "Kalle" Karlsson.
 Both left the club after the 2010 Damallsvenskan season.
 The elder Karlsson was particularly well thought of by Linköpings as she had joined in 2000, when the club played outside the top division and were known as Kenty DFF.

 She subsequently played for local club BK Tinnis when her police training allowed.
-In 2013, she was dual–signed to Växjö FF.
+In 2013, she was dual-signed to Växjö DFF.

+Club career

-Karlsson made her senior Sweden debut on 26 June 2004; a 2–1 Euro 2005 qualifying defeat to Italy in Benevento.
+Karlsson made her senior Sweden debut on 26 June 2004; a 2–1 Euro 2005 qualifying defeat by Italy in Benevento.
 She was included in the squad for the final tournament.
+On 3 May 2008 she scored her first goal for the senior national team in what proved to be her final cap, the opener in a 6–0 Euro 2009 qualifying win over Hungary in Székesfehérvár.